MarkOtten/flickrMod/README.md

 search.on(‘end’, ()=>{......});
 </code><ul>
-<li>search-term(s) : a string ex 'tower' or an array of strings [ 'tower' , 'clock' ,….]</li>
+<li>search-term(s) : a string ex 'tower' or an array of strings [ 'tower' , 'clock' ,...]</li>
-<li>num-images : number of images to be returned.
+<li>num-images-per-page : number of images to be returned per page.
 [1-500]</li>
 <li>flickr-key : api key associated with your flickr account</li>
 </ul>
 <h3>Other API</h3>
  The rest of the flicker api can be used in a similar manner by using the custom function.
 The first argument is an array that consists of the flickr method that is to be invoked followed by the accompanying method arguments.
+The supplied arguments are combined into a flickr url by adding '&' in-between them.
 <code>

 search.custom([‘flickr_api_method’,’method_argument0',....,’method_argument_n’],(error,data)=>{